joetansan/assignment1_staffhub/README.md

 # StaffHub Starter Application

-This is the starter application for the IT2512 Practical Assignment: Secure Application Project.
+IT2512 Application Security — ICA3 Practical Assignment (Variation A: Record Category Management)

 The application is intentionally simple.
 It is provided so that you can run, inspect, secure, test, and extend a StaffHub-style Flask application.